dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/quadratic-graphs/4-transformations-2.md

 ## Multi-step Transformations

-Now that we are used to translate and reflect quadratic graphs, let's try mixing them together.
-One thing you must be careful is *the order does matter*.
+We now know how to translate and reflect quadratic graphs, so let's try mixing them together.
+One thing you must be careful of is *the order matters*.
 For example, for the graph of $y = 3(x-1)^2$,
 - if you move it right 3 units and reflect the result over the y-axis,
 \begin{alignat}{2}
   y &= 3(x-1)^2 \\\\